 This triggers a domino effect where every signature of every block in the chain is changed.
 Once users realize that someone is trying to change the data in the blocks, they reject the changes and shift the blockchain back to their previous valid version.

 To be honest, the process itself is pretty complicated.
-Most of this still sounds like black magic to me, so I will be staying out of the super-technical stuff.
+Most of this still sounds like black magic, so we will stay out of the supertechnical stuff.

 But in simple terms, a cryptographic hash function (a complex algorithm) takes a string of data (the transactions in the block) and converts it into a unique 64-digit string.
 There are several such hash functions online that you can play with – we’ll be using this one for our example.